How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Which Assisted Living Residences Accept Medicaid?

 Not all assisted living residences accept Medicaid.
-When considering a residence, ask if it is “Medicaid certified”.
-Furthermore, assisted living residences that accept Medicaid limit the number of beds for Medicaid-funded residents.
-This means only a certain number of beds in the residence are available for persons on Medicaid.
+When choosing a residence, it is important that one ensures that this form of payment is accepted.
+Furthermore, “Medicaid certified” assisted living residences limit the number of beds for Medicaid-funded residents.
+In other words, an open bed in the residence does not necessarily mean a Medicaid-funded person can become a resident.

-In some cases, even if the residence does not accept Medicaid, or does not have a Medicaid bed available, the facility may allow third party caregivers to come in and provide assistance for their residents.
-Medicaid would pay the third party caregiver who does not work for the assisted living residence.
-Therefore, in this case, it isn’t important if Medicaid is accepted by the facility.
+In some cases, even if the residence does not accept Medicaid, or does not have a Medicaid bed available, the facility may allow third party caregivers to provide assistance for their residents.
+Medicaid would pay the third party caregiver (someone who does not work for the assisted living residence).
 If considering this option, ask the assisted living residence if they accept outside caregivers.

 Unfortunately, there is no nationwide searchable database for Medicaid certified assisted living residences.
 To find an assisted living residence in your area that accepts Medicaid and has an available bed, contact your local Area Agency on Aging (AAA) office.
-Most AAA’s keep a list of facilities in their area that accept Medicaid, and if they don’t, they often can direct you to a searchable state database.
+Most AAA’s keep a list of facilities in their area that accept Medicaid, and if they don’t, they often can direct one to a searchable state database.
+Learn more about finding assisted living residences that accept Medicaid.

 Next Steps